 Search: tweets that match your desired search criteria.
 This is very useful for showing tweets with a certain hashtag or key phrase, e.g. #sotonuniwins

-The rest of this guide will use the Search option, but each widget works in much the same way.
+The rest of this guide will use the Search option, but each widget works in a similar way.

 4. Start filling in the rest of the options: